leorenis/logbook/tools/elasticsearch/technical-features.md

 - HTTP `POST`

-Use post when you want to `create` a new document or `_update` a existent documento.
+Use post when you want to `create` a new document or `_update` an existent documento.

 - Creating a new doc: